 We may earn money or products from the companies mentioned in this post.

-This is the sixty-third in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Mauritius.
+This is the sixty-third in a series of reviews of the best diving destinations around the world.
+In this post, the focus is on Mauritius.

 Have you ever been diving in Mauritius before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.